-In Still Life—a series of works on canvas typically painted in a single hue—also waver between sculpture and painting as the canvas is warped and wrinkled.
-In this way, Oshiro’s works oscillate between dichotomies, oftentimes inviting confusion to the viewer.
+Still Life—a series of works on canvas typically painted in a single hue—also wavers between sculpture and painting as the canvas is warped and wrinkled.
+In this way, Oshiro’s works oscillate between dichotomies, oftentimes inviting confusion in the viewer.
 However, they also offer an opportunity to re-evaluate the existence of, and definitions surrounding, a work of art.

 Oshiro’s recent solo exhibitions include Republic, MAKI Gallery (Tokyo, 2020); 96375, Nonaka-Hill, (Los Angeles, 2020); Steel Unforged, galerie frank elbaz (Paris, 2017); and A STANDARD, Honor Fraser Gallery (Los Angeles, 2017).
 In 2014, his solo exhibition, Chasing Ghosts, was held at the Los Angeles County Museum of Art (LACMA, Los Angeles).
 His work has been shown in group exhibitions at various institutions including The FLAG Art Foundation (New York, 2015), the Walker Art Center (Minneapolis, 2012), and the Hammer Museum (Los Angeles, 2005).
-In 2014, he participated in Deception II: Into the Future, a group show which was held at Bunkamura: The Museum (Tokyo), Hyogo Prefectural Museum of Art (Hyogo) and Nagoya City Art Museum (Aichi).
-His work is in many notable public and private collections, including the Fonds national d’art contemporain (Paris), Los Angeles County Museum of Art (LACMA, Los Angeles), the Rubell Museum (Miami), and the Zabludowicz Collection (London).
+In 2022, Oshiro participated in the Aichi Triennale, one of the largest international contemporary art festivals in Japan, and in 2014, his work was included in Deception II: Into the Future, a group show which was held at Bunkamura: The Museum (Tokyo), Hyogo Prefectural Museum of Art (Hyogo), and Nagoya City Art Museum (Aichi).
+Oshiro’s work is in many notable public and private collections, including the Fonds national d’art contemporain (Paris), Los Angeles County Museum of Art (LACMA, Los Angeles), the Rubell Museum (Miami), and the Zabludowicz Collection (London).